-- (a) These Local Criminal Rules apply in all criminal proceedings. - (b) In addition to Local Civil Rules referenced elsewhere in these Local Criminal Rules, the following Local Civil Rules also apply in criminal proceedings: - 1.2.
-Clerk's Office - 1.3.
-Admission to the Bar - 1.4.
-Withdrawal or Displacement of Attorney of Record - 1.5.
-Discipline of Attorneys - Duty of Attorney in Related Cases (to the extent cases may be considered related under the Courts' Rules (SDNY) or Guidelines (EDNY) for the Division of Business) - 1.7.
-Fees of Court Reporters - 1.8.
-Photographs, Radio, Recordings, Television - 1.9.
-Acceptable Substitutes for Affidavits - 5.2.
-Electronic Service and Filing of Documents - 5.3.
-Service by Overnight Delivery - 6.2.
-Orders on Motions - 39.1.
-Custody of Trial and Hearing Exhibits - 58.1.
-Remand by an Appellate Court - 67.1.
-Order for Deposit in Interest-Bearing Account.
+- (a) These Local Criminal Rules apply in all criminal proceedings.

+- (b) In addition to Local Civil Rules referenced elsewhere in these Local Criminal Rules, the following Local Civil Rules also apply in criminal proceedings:

+- 1.2.
+Night Depository

+- 1.3.
+Admission to the Bar

+- 1.4.
+Withdrawal or Displacement of Attorney of Record

+- 1.5.
+Discipline of Attorneys

+- 1.6 Duty of Attorneys in Related Cases

+- 1.7.
+Fees of Court Reporters

+- 1.8.
+Recording of Proceedings and Electronic Equipment

+- 1.9.
+Acceptable Substitutes for Affidavits

+- 5.2.
+Requirements for Electronic Filing and Service; Duty to Review Underlying Orders

+- 5.3.
+Service by Overnight Delivery

+- 6.2.
+Orders on Motions

+- 39.1.
+Custody of Trial and Hearing Exhibits

+- 58.1.
+Remand by an Appellate Court

+- 67.1.
+Order for Deposit in Interest-Bearing Account

+- 72.1 Power of Magistrate Judges